github/docs/data/reusables/organizations/new-org-permissions-more-info.md

-For more information, see "[Permission levels for an organization](/articles/permission-levels-for-an-organization)."
+For more information, see "[Roles for an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-for-an-organization)."